 - One-click deployment for STDIO-based MCP servers in minutes

-- Automatic OAuth wrapping without code changes
+- OAuth brokering for stdio and hosted MCP servers without code changes

-- Hosted infrastructure eliminating Kubernetes requirements
+- Managed SaaS-first infrastructure eliminating Kubernetes requirements

 - Central MCP registry with instant configuration